zengyuewen/zywlearngit/readme.txt

 Git is free software distributd under the GPL.

-Git has a mutable index called stage.
+Git has a mutable index called stagel.

+Git tracks changes.